Een schreeuw die door merg en been gaat

 It can happen to anyone

-How has it come about that, of the almost 800 people in the examples on the first two web pages, none has done anything wrong and the justice system, by the way it works, makes a complete mess of these people’s lives?
+How could it have come to this, that of the nearly 800 people in the extreme examples on the first four web pages (button 1 to 4), no one has done anything wrong and the judiciary – by the way it operates – makes a complete mess of those people’s lives?

-Innocent children end up in the electric chair just like that.
-These are examples of extreme situations of making fools of people, without reason, reason or cause.
+Innocent children end up on the electric chair just like that.
+These are examples of extreme situations of making fun of people for no reason, occasion or cause.

-It is a way of working that is similar to Diederik Stapel’s science fraud.
+It is a modus operandi that has points in common with Diederik Stapel’s science fraud.

 Het kan iedereen overkomen

-Hoe is het zover kunnen komen dat van de nagenoeg 800 personen in de voorbeelden op de eerste twee webpagina’s niemand iets verkeerd heeft gedaan en justitie maakt door de wijze waarop ze te werk gaat van het leven van die mensen een complete puinhoop?
+Hoe is het zover kunnen komen, dat van de nagenoeg 800 personen in de extreme voorbeelden op de eerste vier webpagina’s (button 1 tot 4) niemand iets verkeerd heeft gedaan en justitie – maakt door de wijze waarop ze te werk gaat – van het leven van die mensen een complete puinhoop?

 Onschuldige kinderen komen zomaar op de elektrische stoel.
 Het zijn voorbeelden van extreme situaties van mensen voor de gek houden, zonder reden, aanleiding of oorzaak.